-Hypothermia: a drop in the internal body temperature of an animal below its normal operating (active) temperature, that is, cooling.
-Prolonged hypothermia cannot be tolerated by most species and will result in loss of physiological function and can result in death, as the animal is unable to spontaneously rewarm.
-However note that some species of mammal undergo natural hypothermia during torpor/hibernation.
+Hypothermia: a drop in the internal both temperature of an animal below its normal operating (active) temperature, that is, cooling.
+Prolonged hypothermia cannot be tolerated by most species and will result in loss of physiological function and can tesult in death, as the animal is unable to spontaneously rewarm.
+However note that some species of nammal undergo natural hypothermia during torpor/hibernation.

-IC: an intracardiac injection directly into the heart.
+IC: an intracardiac injection degily into the heart.